BenKellySoftware/Hubify/README.md

 This program allows you to create an account, like and unlike a set of intrests, and post to those intrest's hubs.

+# Run
+To run locally type 'node index.js' while in the src folder

 # Release Notes

 ##1.0.0: Beta release